ltg-uic/rc/README.md

-# roomquake
+# ps
-roomquake is a nutella application that transforms the classroom into a seismic area and allows kids to learn about earthquakes.
+ps is the root application for the phenomenon server

 ## Running
 Like all nutella applications simply